pts/tinyveracrypt/README.txt

 ~~~
 Q1.
 Is tinyveracrypt ready for production use?
 """"""""""""""""""""""""""""""""""""""""""""""
-Yes, for encrypted volume creation (init or --create).
-Othwerise
+Yes, for encrypted volume creation (init or --create) and opening encrypted
-no, currently it's barely usable and inconvenient.
-If you need something
+volumes (open or --mount) on Linux.
+Othwerise no, currently it's barely
+usable and inconvenient.
+If you need something which works now, use the
-which works now, use the veracrypt command-line tool to create or open a
+veracrypt command-line tool to create or open a volume, and use the
-volume, and use the veracrypt or cryptsetup (at least >= 1.6.7) command-line
+veracrypt or cryptsetup (at least >= 1.6.7) command-line tool to open a
-tool to open a volume.
+volume.

 Q2.
 Can tinyveracrypt create hidden volumes?
 """"""""""""""""""""""""""""""""""""""""""""